topilskiyak/sirr-article-habr/README.md

 ----

-# SIRR, would you deign to remove the reflection?
+# SIRR, would you kindly remove the reflection?

 **TLDR:** We remove reflections using a convolutional neural network trained on a synthetic dataset.